maxg203/dotfiles/README.md

 Once installed, use the alias `update` to pull the latest changes from this repository, source the dotfiles and check that all the vim has all its plugins installed.

 ## My Terminals
-I personally use the Xenial default GNOME Terminal on Linux and iTerm2 on macOS.
-These dotfiles work great with these especially in my opinion.
+I personally use the Ubuntu 16.04 (Xenial) default GNOME Terminal on Linux and iTerm2 on macOS High Sierra.
+These dotfiles work great especially with these in my opinion.
 I do not use Windows for development much so if you do... good luck!